 As you can see, we have been thinking about a lot of great features.
 They all sound great to us, and we want to make them happen.
 However, great products take time to develop, so we need your help to prioritize this work and make sure we get these features right.

-Please take some time to visit these ideas on our Idea Board and up-vote and comment on the features that are important to you!
+Please take some time to get in touch with us and let us know which features are important to you!
 Again, thank you for your support in helping us grow and shape Cognito Forms over the past two years!
 We are excited to be working on delivering great features for our customers in 2016!

 Jamie is co-founder of Cognito Forms, an online form builder for organizations seeking to quickly and easily connect with their customers.
 In his free time, Jamie loves spending time with his wonderful wife and kids, training for triathlons, camping with boy scouts, singing in the choir, and trying out the latest gadgets.